Abdulah Gegić: Managerial career

 After hanging up his boots, Gegić started his managerial career at Deževa.
 He spent several years as manager of his hometown club before joining Bor in the summer of 1961.
 Gegić later took charge of Yugoslav First League side Radnički Niš in the second part of the 1962–63 season.
 He left the club over the summer and took charge of league rivals Sarajevo.
 During his two years at Koševo, Gegić enjoyed success with the team in the top flight, leading them to a runner-up finish in 1964–65.

 Following his breakthrough season at Sarajevo, Gegić was appointed as manager of Partizan, the reigning Yugoslav champions.
 He guided them to the 1965–66 European Cup final, eventually losing 2–1 to Real Madrid.
 Shortly following the loss, Gegić left the club and went to Turkey, becoming manager of Fenerbahçe.

 Between 1967 and 1971, Gegić served as manager of Eskişehirspor, finishing as runners-up in two consecutive seasons (1968–69 and 1969–70) and winning the Turkish Cup in 1970–71.
 He subsequently returned to Yugoslavia for his second stint as manager of Sarajevo, but went back to Turkey the following year and took charge of Beşiktaş.
 Throughout the rest of the 1970s, Gegić was also manager of Adana Demirspor, Bursaspor, Adanaspor, Samsunspor, and Diyarbakırspor.

 Personal life

+His surname is derived from Albanian ethnic subgroup of Ghegs.

 Gegić and his wife welcomed their first son the day before the 1966 European Cup final and named him Brisel in honor of the event's host city.

 In January 1977, Gegić was granted Turkish citizenship together with his wife.

 Gegić died on 21 June 2008, at the age of 84, 17 days after suffering a stroke.